Starting studies

 - Transcript of Records

-The form of verification for the documents and the way of delivering them depends on the following issues:
+The method of verifying the documents and delivering them depends on the following issues:

-- the country where you had completed that degree in
+- the country in which you completed your degree

-- whether you are able to have your documents electronically verified or not
+- whether or not you are able to have your documents verified electronically

 Go carefully through the options given through the website and follow the instructions for the option valid for your case.